chriswallace/chriswallace.net/collection.md

 permalink: /art/collection/
 ---

-<p class="sub-heading">A selection of generative artworks currently held in the Wallace Collection across both Tezos and Ethereum blockchains.</p>
+<p class="sub-heading">A selection of generative artworks currently held in my family's private collection on the Tezos and Ethereum blockchains.</p>

 <hr>